 When aerospace crashed in the 90s, it wasn’t like my parents hadn’t warned me not to go into it.
 Layoffs were announced for 25% of the workforce.
 Every day I wondered if I was going to be let go.
-If only I’d realized I was a bargain as one of the lowest-paid people.
+If only I’d realized I was a bargain as an entry-level person.

 There was a silver lining, though.
 I finally focused on what I wanted to do with the rest of the my life.
 (This phenomenon now has a name – a quarterlife crisis.)